Coaches Rodney Garner and Dameyune Craig Return Home to Auburn

 Ford was the first-round draft pick of the Kansas City Chiefs in the 2014 NFL Draft, No. 23 overall.

 An All-SEC player at Auburn in 1988 who previously coached on The Plains from 1990-95, Garner coaches the defensive line daily in practice.
 Garner spent the previous 15 years at Georgia in a similar capacity.

 A native of Leeds, Ala., Garner was named All-SEC offensive line and honorable mention All-America as a senior at Auburn in 1988, captaining the team that captured the 1988 SEC Championship.
 As a coach for the Tigers, Garner served in several capacities on the Auburn staff from 1990-95 including recruiting coordinator, tight ends coach, and assistant strength and conditioning coach.

-During his 15 years at Georgia, he was part of a staff that led UGA to 117 victories, two SEC championships, five SEC Eastern Division titles, seven bowl victories, and six top ten finishes in the final national polls including No. 2 in 2007 and No. 3 in 2002.
-He added the title of assistant head coach at Georgia in 2005 after serving as defensive line coach and recruiting coordinator at Georgia since January, 1998.
+During his 15 years at Georgia, he was part of a staff that led UGA to 117 victories, two SEC Championships, five SEC Eastern Division titles, seven bowl victories and six top 10 finishes in the final national polls, including No. 2 in 2007 and No. 3 in 2002.
+He added the title of assistant head coach at Georgia in 2005 after serving as defensive line coach and recruiting coordinator at Georgia since January 1998.

 In 2012, Garner helped the Bulldogs to an 11-2 record, the SEC Eastern Division title and a berth in the Capital One Bowl.
 The Georgia defense ranked 17th nationally in scoring defense, allowing just 18.7 points per game.
 He was part of the 2005 Georgia team that finished eighth nationally in scoring defense (16.4 ppg).